 This fee subsidizes the annual Fall Retreat.

-The AMS Fee provides students membership in the Alma Mater Society (AMS) of the University of British Columbia and gives them access to UBC libraries, email and internet, sports facilities, student discounts, as well as links to UBC clubs and political processes.
+The AMS Fee provides students membership in the Alma Mater Society (AMS) of the University of British Columbia and gives them access to UBC libraries, sports facilities, student discounts, as well as links to UBC clubs and political processes.

 Health & Dental Plan Fee

 This fee makes students members of the AMS Health and Dental Plan, which provides a comprehensive package of extended health, dental, vision, and travel beneﬁts to supplement students’ basic medical insurance (e.g., BC Medical Services Plan).
 Students may purchase additional coverage for their spouse and children by contacting the AMS Health and Dental Plan Ofﬁce.
 Students who can show that they are already members of an extended health and dental care plan may opt out of this program through the AMS Health and Dental Plan Ofﬁce.

 Students taking only Distance Education courses are not subject to these fees; however, students who are taking a Distance Education course in the same term that they are taking an on-campus course will be subject to these fees provided their total credit/audit hours are 3 or more.
 Furthermore, students who are taking at least one on-campus course and who by adding credits during the term (e.g., by adding a Distance Education course, comprehensive exam or thesis) raise their total credit hours to 3 or more will be charged these fees regardless of when in the term they add the additional credits.
 Students who register for 3 or more audit hours may opt to pay these fees if they wish to take advantage of the services they provide; however, the option is either to pay all of the fees or none of them.
 Students who register for less than 3 credit/audit hours are not eligible to pay these fees.